 •Museums of Florence.
 Students will be given the opportunity to purchase a card allowing virtually unlimited and repeated entrance to most major museums including: Uffizi Gallery (with Botticelli's Birth of Venus among other materworks), Academy (Michelangelo's David), all the Pitti Palace Museums (filled with Raphaels, Titians and others), the Medici Chapels, San Marco (Fra Angelicos) and Bargello Sculpture Museum (Donatellos, Michelangelos, Ghiberti, Verocchio, della Robbias and more) among others.

 •Hill towns.
 Students are sure to want to visit Siena, with its Romanesque and Gothic sights such as the Palazzo Pubblico's noted frescoes of Good and Bad Government, Duccio's Maestà, and Baptistery and Cathedral works by Ghiberti, Donatello, and Pisano.
 On the way back, or the next day, many also visit the fabled town of eleven towers, San Gimignano.
-Optional walking tour of Siena may be arranged.

 •Museum of Natural History.
 Your school ID may afford visits for a reduced fee to Museo La Specola, to draw from fabulous anatomical wax models and the natural collection. top of page